-VCH's, above target, MHSU readmission rate has moved to the top of the priority list for the Regional MHSU program.
-To address this, the MHSU program will be taking a multi-pronged approach - including creating a working group with the purpose of supporting each CoC towards the 12% readmission rate target.
+MHSU readmission rate has moved to the top of the priority list for the Regional MHSU program.
+To address this, the MHSU program has created a working group with the purpose of supporting each CoC towards the 12% readmission rate target.
+Work includes focusing on the compliance of When I leave the Hospital Form and creating a standard process across the region for reviewing each MHSU readmission.
+In 2018/19 Q1, the results look promising as all CoCs except Coastal saw a decrease in their readmit rates.